-I will be presenting at five conferences this spring.
+I’ll be speaking at six conferences this spring.
 These talks are all based on my dissertation.
 In chronological order: 1.
 ASPECT Graduate Conference, 21-23 March.
 Talk title: “Algorithmic Determinacy and Interpretative Psychedelic Science.”
 Date/time of presentation: 22 March, 11AM-12:45PM 2.
 Theorizing the Web, 12-13 April.
 Talk title: “Psychedelic Science and Algorithmic Governance.”
-Date/time of […]
+Date/time of presentation […]

 I’ve been thinking about the rise of immersive experience as a commodity, i.e. virtual reality, music festivals, interactive theater, Meow Wolf, and the psychedelic renaissance.
 Maybe because psychedelic drug use has always been accompanied by a rhetoric of experience and immersion.
 This is from Byung Chul Han’s book Psychopolitics: Neoliberalism and New Technologies of […]